metropicture/help/split-apps.md

 # Split apps

-Metropicture supports two gestures crucial for splitting apps so that you can see them side by side through horizontal divisors.
+Metropicture supports two gestures crucial for splitting apps so that you can see them side by side horizontally.

 1. Pinch top and drag bottom indefinitely